grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/00 Tutorial/300 Analyze results.md

   };
   ```

-2. Add the params in the function signature of the request.
+2. Add the [params](/javascript-api/k6-experimental/websockets/params/) in the function signature of the request.
+Create the file `tagged-login.js`:

   <CodeGroup labels={["tagged-login.js"]} lineNumbers={[true]} showCopyButton={[true]}
 heightTogglers={[true]}>